 - Primary values

-In addition, you should write what would your core marketing message must be that encompases all the above.
+In addition, you should write what your core marketing message must be that encompasses all the above.
 And that is the hard part.

-If the above are unclear or overwhelming, no worries, we have examples below.
+If the above is unclear or overwhelming, no worries, we have examples below.
 For the moment, please keep reading.

 Step 2: What additional persona information can you think of?

-With that in mind, you might consider adding some additional, more specific bits of information that you may know or suspect that are appealing or used by your personas.
+With that in mind, you might consider adding some additional, more specific bits of information that you may know or suspect is appealing or used by your personas.

 - Blogs they read